provenance-io/provwasm-examples/hft-demo/README.md

 demonstrating the efficacy of an exchange running on Provenance.
 The proof of concept would work as follows.

-We establish a trader (“trader”) who has a starting stablecoin balance.
-Trader will, at random, buy or sell a single security (“stock”) at a price of $1.
+We establish a trader ("trader") who has a starting stablecoin balance.
+Trader will, at random, buy or sell a single security ("stock") at a price of $1.
 Trader will buy or sell with equal probability between 100 and 1000 shares of stock (uniformly distributed).
 Trader instantly settles with its counterparty.
 Trader never is short stock.

-We also establish a lender (“lender”).
+We also establish a lender ("lender").
 Lender will loan trader up to 90% of the value of a stock purchase, subject to need.
 Trader pays back Lender when there is a Lender balance, and trader has cash.